irbull/toro/src/content/blog/2026/code-reviews/code-reviews.md

 They are much worse at system-level questions: whether a change moves the system in the right direction, whether it introduces slow architectural drift, or how it behaves operationally over time.
 As the volume of generated code increases, this gap becomes impossible to ignore.

 This is where many teams feel the pain.
-Reviews become a bottleneck—not because they’re preventing disasters, but because they’re spending human attention on _implementation details_ instead of _decisions_.
+Reviews become a bottleneck, not because they’re preventing disasters, but because they’re spending human attention on _implementation details_ instead of _decisions_.

 ---